 - WIS standardizes how system performance and data availability metrics are published from WIS2 Nodes and Global Services. - For each type of Global Service, a set of standard metrics has been defined.
-Global Services will implement those metrics and provide an endpoint for those metrics to be scraped by the Global Monitor - The Global Monitor will collect metrics as defined in the OpenMetrics standard. - The Global Monitor will monitor the 'health' (namely, performance) of components at NC/DCPC as well as Global Service instances. - The Global Monitor will provide a web-based 'dashboard' that displays the WIS2 system performance and data availability. - As a convention Global Monitor centre-id will be tld-{centre-name}-global-monitor.

-The main task of the Global Monitor is to regularly query the provided metrics from the relevant WIS2 entities, aggregate and process the data and then provide the
+Global Services will implement and provide an endpoint for those metrics to be scraped by the Global Monitor. - The Global Monitor will collect metrics as defined in the OpenMetrics standard. - The Global Monitor will monitor the "health" (that is, the performance) of components at NCs/DCPCs, as well as Global Services. - The Global Monitor will provide a web-based dashboard that displays the WIS2 system performance and data availability. - As a convention, the Global Monitor centre-id will be tld-{centre-name}-global-monitor. - The main task of the Global Monitor will be to regularly query the metrics provided by the relevant WIS2 entities, aggregate and process the data and then provide the results to the end user in a suitable presentation.